cmu-phil/tetrad/README.md

 ## Setting up Java

 You will need to set up Java on your machine.
-For setting up Java, see our [Wiki article on the topic](https://github.com/cmu-phil/tetrad/wiki/Setting-up-Java-for-Tetrad).
+For setting up Java, see our Wiki artible, [Setting up Java for Tetrad](https://github.com/cmu-phil/tetrad/wiki/Setting-up-Java-for-Tetrad).

 ## Tetrad GUI Application